Eads Bridge: History

+Construction

-The Eads Bridge was built by the Illinois and St. Louis Bridge Company, with the Keystone Bridge Company, founded in 1865 by Andrew Carnegie, serving as subcontractor for steel superstructure erection.
+The Eads Bridge was built by the Illinois and St. Louis Bridge Company.
+A subcontractor was the Keystone Bridge Company, founded in 1865 by Andrew Carnegie, which erected the steel superstructure.

-Because of the increased reach of newly constructed railroads, river shipping trade had declined in importance compared to the antebellum years.
-Chicago was fast gaining as the center of commerce in the West.
-The bridge was conceived as a solution for St. Louis to regain eminence by connecting railroad and vehicle transportation across the river.
-Although he had no prior experience in bridge building, James Eads was chosen as chief engineer for the bridge.
+The growth of railroads since the Civil War had depressed river shipping trade, and Chicago was fast gaining as the center of commerce in the West.
+The bridge was envisioned to restore St. Louis' eminence as a center of commerce by connecting railroad and vehicle transportation across the river.
+Although he had no experience in building bridges, James Eads was chosen as chief engineer.

 In an attempt to secure their future, steamboat interests successfully lobbied to place restrictions on bridge construction, requiring spans and heights previously unheard of.
 This was ostensibly to maintain sufficient operating room for steamboats beneath the bridge's base for the then foreseeable future.
 The unproclaimed purpose was to require a bridge so grand and lofty that it was impossible to erect according to conventional building techniques.
 The steamboat parties planned to prevent any structure from being built, in order to ensure continued dependence on river traffic to sustain commerce in the region.

 Such a bridge required a radical design solution.
 The Mississippi River's strong current was almost 12+1/2 ft/s and the builders had to battle ice floes in the winter.
 The ribbed arch had been a known construction technique for centuries.
 The triple span, tubular metallic arch construction was supported by two shore abutments and two mid-river piers.
 Four pairs of arches per span (upper and lower) were set 8 ft apart, supporting an upper deck for vehicular traffic and a lower deck for rail traffic.

 Construction involved varied and confusing design elements and pressures.
 State and federal charters precluded suspension or draw bridges, or wood construction.
 There were constraints on span size and the height above the water line.
-The location required reconciling differences in heights - from the low Illinois floodplain of the east bank of the river to the high Missouri cliff on the west bank.
+The location required reconciling differences in heights – from the low Illinois floodplain of the east bank of the river to the high Missouri cliff on the west bank.
 The bedrock could only be reached by deep drilling, as it was 38 m below water level on the Illinois side and 26 m below on the Missouri side.